noahehall/theBookOfNoah/linux/docker/docker.md

     - however you should always create the user:group

   - use TLS to secure your registry

+  - always use a credential helper with docker login

   - use debian, busyboxy, alpine or scratch for base images
     - scratch